-along its branches.
+DepthProject [1] finds long itemsets using a depth first search of a lexicographic tree of itemsets, and uses a counting method based on transaction projections along its branches.
 This projection is equivalent to a horizontal version of the tidsets at a given node in the search tree.
-DepthProject also uses the look-ahead pruning method with item reordering.
+Depth-Project also uses the look-ahead pruning method with item reordering.
 It returns a superset of the MFI and would require post-pruning to eliminate non-maximal patterns.
-FPgrowth (Han et al., 2000) uses the novel frequent pattern tree (FP-tree) structure, which is a compressed representation of all the transactions in the database.
-It uses a recursive divide-and-conquer and database projection approach to mine long patterns.
+FPgrowth [6] uses the novel frequent pattern tree (FP-tree) structure, which is a compressed representation of all the transactions in the database.
+It uses a recursive divide-andconquer and database projection approach to mine long patterns.
 Nevertheless, since it enumerates all frequent patterns it is impractical when pattern length is long.

-Mafia (Burdick et al., 2001) is the most recent method for mining the MFI.
+Mafia [4] is the most recent method for mining the MFI.
 Mafia uses three pruning strategies to remove non-maximal sets.
 The first is the look-ahead pruning first used in MaxMiner.
 The second is to check if a new set is subsumed by an existing maximal set.
-The last technique checks if $t(X) \subseteq t(Y)$.
+The last technique checks if $t(X) \subseteq t(Y)$ .
 If so X is considered together with Y for extension.
 Mafia uses vertical bit-vector data format, and compression and projection of bitmaps to improve performance.
-Mafia mines a superset of the MFI, and requires a postpruning step to eliminate non-maximal patterns.
+Mafia mines a superset of the MFI, and requires a post-pruning step to eliminate non-maximal patterns.
 In contrast GenMax integrates pruning with mining and returns the exact MFI.
-Recently there has been a surge of interest in experimentally comparing algorithms for frequent itemset mining, including the problem of computing the MFI.
-We refer the reader to Goethals and Zaki (2003) for more details on the Frequent Itemset Mining Implementations (FIMI) workshop.
-The FIMI web-page (http://fimi.cs.helsinki.fi/) also contains the open source implementations of many new MFI algorithms, as well as new datasets that can be used for testing.

-3. GenMax for efficient MFI mining
+3 GenMax for efficient MFI Mining